natxnekk/natxnekk/README.md

 # 👋 Welcome to My GitHub!

-Hi, I'm [Your Name] — a minimalist game developer and programming enthusiast, constantly learning and building.
+Hi, I'm Nathan — a minimalist game developer and programming enthusiast, constantly learning and building.

 ---